kevinhenryburke/scalegitbook/getting-started/ErrorRaising.md

 Something is lost too however.
 We do not have compile-time validation that the name of the CMT Record referenced in code actually exists in the org.
 But unit testing can cover this and every error scenario should have a unit test, right?
 We'll see how to do that in a bit.

-### Example - how to raise errors in Service Implementations
+### How to raise errors in Service Implementations

-This example references the Demo Service Echo Method which you can find [here](https://github.com/kevinhenryburke/frictionless/tree/master/demo/force-app/service-Demo/method-echo-1)

-So, you are writing an apex service method and you need to report an error back to the invoker based on the input they have provided, perhaps it is not formatted as you want or references a resource that is missing.
+We will look at the Demo Service Echo Method which you can find [here](https://github.com/kevinhenryburke/frictionless/tree/master/demo/force-app/service-Demo/method-echo-1) to show how Errors can be raised in Microscope and what to do when you are  writing an apex service method and you need to report an error back to the invoker.
+This might be an error based on the input they have provided, for example if it is not formatted as you want, or if it references a resource that is missing.

 **Step 1: Create a Custom Metadata Record for the Error**